 Diversity of the Fish Community in Tongon Lake (Korhogo, Côte d’Ivoire)

+The title needs improvement.

 Abstract

 The study carried out on Tongon Lake in the Korhogo department (northern Côte d’Ivoire) aims to investigate its fish diversity.
 The sampling, which took place from December 2024 to July 2025, involved compiling an inventory of the various fish species caught in small-scale fisheries.
 Species richness, relative species abundance, frequency of occurrence, Shannon-Weaver’s species diversity index and Pielou’s evenness index were the parameters determined in this study.
 Analysis of the data collected identified 33 fish species, divided into 17 genera, 11 families and 7 orders.
 The most diverse families were the Cichlidae (9 species), the Cyprinidae (4 species) and the Mormyridae (4 species).
 The frequency of occurrence values determined made it possible to identify 16 common species, 6 occasional species and 11 rare species.
-The species-specific relative abundance indicates that the fish community in this lake is dominated by the following species: Hemichromis fasciatus (25.73%), Coptodon zillii (12.96%), Coptodon hybrid (C. Guineensis × C. zillii) (8.57%), Chrisychthys nigrodigitatus (7.56%), Sarotherodon galilaeus (7.17%).
+The species-specific relative abundance indicates that the fish community in this lake is dominated by the following species: Hemichromis fasciatus (25.73%), Coptodon zillii (12.96%), Coptodon hybrid (C. Guineensis, C. zillii) (8.57%), Chrisychthys nigrodigitatus (7.56%), Sarotherodon galilaeus (7.17%).
 The values for the Shannon-Weaver species diversity index and the evenness index, at 0.78 and 0.44 respectively, indicate a species-poor population and a disturbed ecological state in this lake.

+Your study duration only six month why?
+Mention in methodology.

 Keywords: Fish species, Diversity, Abundance, Distribution, Tongon lake, Côte d’Ivoire.